 My asylum appeal was dismissed and I have no further appeal options.
 Will I need to leave my Home Office accommodation?

 The government has announced that asylum seekers and refugees will not be required to leave Home Office accommodation until the end of June 2020 even if their asylum case has come to an end.

 I have an appeal hearing listed.
 Will this go ahead?

-The tribunal has suspended face to face hearings (other than in exceptional circumstances) until further notice.
-It will contact you or your representatives with instructions about the next steps in your case.
+The Tribunal will contact you or your representatives with instructions about the next steps in your case.

 A list of email addresses for the immigration tribunals can be found here.